dd-solve/dd-solve.github.io/src/content/OpenSource_Articles/qrcode_kicad.md

 QR codes offer a simple and compact way to encode information directly onto a printed circuit board (PCB).
 They can store data such as configuration details, version numbers, or links to specific documentation. </br>
-As projects grow more complex and documentation becomes harder to manage, embedding a QR code on the board can provide a reliable reference point—ensuring users always have access to accurate and relevant information.</br>
+As projects grow more complex and documentation becomes harder to manage, embedding a QR code on the board can provide a reliable reference point ensuring users always have access to accurate and relevant information.</br>

 **Solution**: Use the silkscreen layer with a QRcode.
 Link it to a non-electrical symbol.
 This way, your QR code becomes part of the board as component. </br>